clarknelson/MusicFTP/README.md

 - [ ] Support a JSON config file to store authentication information, song directory, song information, etc [Mid priority]
 - [ ] Allow program to be run when computer does not have an internet connection.
 Useful for debugging and working offline.
 [Low priority]

+#### Multiple Clients

+- [ ] Server launches new thread for each connection accepted [Mid priority]
+- [ ] Write code in Server.java that starts ServerSocket.accept() in a new thread
+- [ ] This thread is in charge of doing the normal server/client management stuff (open output/input)
+- [ ] Maintain list of clients (Sockets) in an array for cleanup

+#### Cleanup

+- [ ] Shutdown server/client without exceptions [low priority]
+- [ ] Exceptions are being thrown because the Socket is being closed without the stream being closed first
+- [ ] The cheap way to fix this is to remove the print messages

 #### List songs

 - [X] Client sends request to server for list of songs [High priority]